 One of the positive aspects of the EMDR therapy training is the accessibility for clinicians.
 EMDRIA requires 40 hours of training and 10 hours of consultation as the minimum for an EMDRIA approved EMDR training.
 Compared to other trainings such as Pat Ogden’s, Sensorimotor Psychotherapy or Peter Levine’s Somatic Experiencing ,both of which have multiple levels of trainings, each 6 to 8 months in duration, EMDR is much more affordable and accessible for most clinicians.

-Including a simplified way of applying attachment and somatic theories in our training deepens the understanding of trauma and trauma treatment.
+Including a simplified way of applying attachment and safety, bodily- based theories in our training deepens the understanding of trauma and trauma treatment.
 This depth of understanding provides opportunities to tailor resources to specific needs of the client.
 These theories specifically address safety and relationship aspects, both of which are common issues when working with clients who have experienced complex trauma.

 One major and unique difference in our training is the concept of “The Answer,” that is the client’s adaptation in order to stay safe or stay connected to caregivers.
+This concept helps simplify safety and attachment theories so clinicians can apply them immediately.
 This concept is woven in to all 8 phases of the EMDR therapy.
 The understanding that the adaptation creates our characteristics in personality as well as body type has been a part of other psychological type theories such as Wilhelm Reicht’s Character Types and Pat Ogden and Ron Kurtz’s Character Strategies.
 We came up with our own character types, in which the types reflect the strength of the client’s adaptation.

 The Answer is a simplified way to conceptualize the client’s attachment patterns and adaptation to the environment including, the family culture, genetics and traumatic experiences. which may have resulted in a restricted sense of feeling safe in the present moment, also referred to a decreased “window of affect tolerance” (Dan Siegel).